abbbi/virtnbdbackup/README.md

 # Extents

-In order to save only used data from the images, extent information is queried from the NBD server.
-This happens by either using the qemu tools (qemu-img map ..) if option "-q" is specified, or by an custom implemented extent handler.
+In order to save only used data from the images, dirty blocks are queried from the NBD server.
+The behavior can be changed by using option `-q` to use common qemu tools (qemu-img map ..).
+By default `virtnbdbackup` uses a custom implemented extent handler.

 # FAQ
 ## The thin provisioned backups are bigger than the original qcow images